 Draw near, and gather round the FFFFire for this very Christmas edition of Funtabulous medical trivia.

-This year we celebrate the 12 days of Christmas in ER with an eclectic collection of 12 festive related questions to amuse and bemuse….
+This year we celebrate the 12 days of Christmas in Emergency with an eclectic collection of 12 festive related questions to amuse and bemuse….

 …but first – a word from our sponsor